rugbyprof/4553-Spatial-DS/Resources/queries.md

 ## Possible Queries

-1. Evacuation From Continent:
-	- Shortest path from each country in a given continent to predetermined destination (Sahara desert)

-2. Plan a political campaign:
-    -  Politician covers the most area (in a single country) in the shortest amount of flights.
+5. Find Interesting Features along a path:
+    - Select a starting point: `X` and a destination point `Y`
+    - Determine a milti-line path between `X` & `Y`
+    - Highlight all features with `R` radius of the entire path

 3. Nearest Neighbor: Click on the world map and get the nearest `______________` within `XXX` miles, possibly with specific features further filtering the query (magnitude of earthquake, etc.)
         1. Cities
         2. Volcanos
         3. Earthquakes
         4. Airports

+Use clustering to find the top 5 clusters of volcanoes and/or earthquakes.
+Query to find which city is most central to each cluster.
+Route through airports from origin destination to each destination and then back home again for a World Disaster Tour.
+Use Indiana Jones Travel music

+1. Evacuation From Continent:
+	- Shortest path from each country in a given continent to predetermined destination (Sahara desert)
+	- Along some predetermined escape route.

+2. Plan a political campaign:
+    -  Politician covers the most area (in a single country) in the shortest amount of flights.

 4. Identify the countries (or areas via clustering) with the most:
         1. Cities